funkybob/django-nap/docs/publisher.rst

 One sample is included: nap.publisher.SimplePatternsMixin

 It omits the object/ portion of the object urls above, but limits object_ids to just digits.

 Alternatively, if you just want to change the regex used for each part of the URL, you can overrid them using OBJECT_PATTERN, ACTION_PATTERN, and ARGUMENT_PATTERN, which default to '[-\w]+', '\w+' and '.*?' respectively.

 Publishing
 ----------

-In order to add a ``Publisher`` to your URL patterns, you need to include all of its own patterns.
+In order to add a ``Publisher`` to your URL patterns, you need to include all of its patterns.
 Fortunately, it provides a handy method to make this simple:

     url(r'^myresource/', include(MyPublisher.patterns())),

 Publisher
 =========

 The Publisher extends the BasePublisher class with some useful methods for typical REST-ful uses.

     Publisher(BasePublisher):
         CSRF = True # Set this to False to make this publisher CSRF exempt